HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Conclusion

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Aidan O. T. Hogg} received the M.Eng. degree in electronic and information engineering and the Ph.D. degree from Imperial College London in 2017 and 2022, respectively.
-He is currently a Research Associate in spatial audio and virtual reality with the Audio Experience Design group at Imperial College London.
+\begin{IEEEbiography}[{ }]{Aidan O. T. Hogg} is a Lecturer in Computer Science at the Centre for Digital Music (C4DM) at Queen Mary University of London.
+He received an M.Eng. degree in electronic and information engineering and a PhD degree from Imperial College London in 2017 and 2022, respectively.
+He previously worked as a Research Associate in spatial audio and virtual reality with the Audio Experience Design group at Imperial College London, where he is now an Honorary Research Associate.
 He has also worked in various engineering roles with Broadcom, Dialog Semiconductor, and Nuance Communications.
 His current research focuses on using deep learning to capture head-related transfer functions and, more generally, spatial acoustics and immersive audio.
 Other research interests include speaker diarization and statistical signal processing for audio applications.
-More information about current research projects can be found here \url{https://aidanhogg.uk/} \end{IEEEbiography}
+More information about current research projects can be found here: \url{https://aidanhogg.uk/} \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Mads Jenkins} received BSc degrees in Computer Science and in Economics from the Massachusetts Institute of Technology in 2017, and received an MSc degree in Advanced Computing from Imperial College London in 2022.
 She conducted this spatial audio project with the Audio Experience Design group at Imperial College London, and now works as a machine learning engineer at Cohere, where she develops large language models for conversational applications. \end{IEEEbiography}